-Go (also called GoLang) is an open source, general-purpose programming language developed by Google engineers to create dependable and efficient software.
+Go (also called Golang or Go language) is an open source programming language used for general purpose.
+Go was developed by Google engineers to create dependable and efficient software.
 Most similarly modeled after C, Go is statically typed and explicit.Content Continues Below

-The conventions behind Go use "goroutines," or light-weight processes, that enable concurrent processing and behave like threads.
-The syntax mimics patterns commonly seen in dynamic languages.
-Created with simplicity in mind, Golang favors composition interfaces over inheritance.
+More specifically, Go uses lightweight processes that enable concurrent processing and behave like threads.
+The syntax will mimic patterns commonly seen in dynamic languages.
+Golang favors composition interfaces over inheritance.
 Some of Go's tools worth highlighting are its "Gofmt" feature that automatically formats and indents code for readability, "Go run" that compiles and runs code simultaneously, "Go get" that seamlessly integrates with GitHub and "Godoc" that generates HTML-based documentation according to the code structure and developer comments.

 Benefits of Go